 3. What measures will we take in order to mitigate the risks associated with the delivery of the Children's Shakespeare Festivals in 2020/21?

-We're expecting to go ahead with all planned Children’s Shakespeare Festivals (CSFs) for 2020/21.
-Operating large-scale, inter-school performance festivals during this time presents a number of challenges, and these require a responsive and flexible approach.
+We're proceeding with all planned Children’s Shakespeare Festivals (CSFs) for 2021/22.
+Building on the success of last year's .
 In order to ensure that this year's CSFs can take place, we may need to make adaptations to the project as the situation changes and guidance is updated.
 In addition to the general measures for working in schools identified in section 2 (see above) we also have a number of CSF specific measures in place, or which we are able to implement should we need to:

 We will hold a physical non-residential CPD event if there is demand for it